How Maslow’s Hierarchy of Needs can help you recession-proof your business

 Now we’re at the third rung of our needs ladder – giving and receiving love, making friends, community, a sense of belonging.

 But, how do you turn this into a repositioned business for yourself?
-If you have the ways and means of helping people figure out how to belong in these networking places… or how to make themselves “presentable” on these sites, you have a business in the making.
-Maybe you can figure out how to make and upload YouTube videos with an iPhone or with one of the easy and cheap video cameras readily available.
-Then you teach this in language that people can understand, with lots of visual clues.
+If you have the ways and means of helping people figure out how to become known (famous) in these networking media… or how to gain followers on these sites, you have a business in the making.

 RUNG 4: